rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 me.
 I got a decent sense of how interactions will go in a professional setting.
 I think this works the same way for the other side.[^cheators]

+One company tasked me with a bug hunt in a .NET codebase.
+Note that I don't have much experience in the C# stack, but reading code is a very universal skill.
+With some help of my "colleagues" helping me around with the IDE and answering questions, I think I did pretty well concerning the lack of stack-specific experience.

+Another one prepared a small Next.js project where the challenge was to write an API route endpoint for "check ins" and hooking it up to a front end with some styling requirements.
+Aside from looking how a candidate fares in a full-stack framework, I believe the main challenge here was dealing with UTC dates in JavaScript.
+This is always great fun.

+Overal, this was fun and left me with a great feel for collaborative vibes.

 ### Take-homes

 Another method companies like to employ are technical assessments in the form